 Speech pathologists are specialists who work with people of all ages who have communication or swallowing difficulties.
-They often work in a multidisciplinary team of professionals to help people with a range of difficulties.
-These may include problems with speech, voice, using and understanding language, fluency, reading, writing, eating and drinking (dysphagia – difficulty swallowing).
+They often work in a team with other health professionals to help people with a range of difficulties, such as problems with speech, voice, using and understanding language, fluency, reading, writing, eating and drinking.

-Children and adults with communication difficulties may suffer mental health issues and behavioural problems, show poor self-esteem and struggle to manage social relationships and sustain employment.
+Children and adults with communication difficulties may experience mental health issues and behavioural problems, have poor self-esteem and struggle to manage social relationships and sustain employment.

-Speech pathologists work with the person, their family and carers, and other professionals to explore a wide variety of communication and swallowing therapies.
+Speech pathologists work with people, their family and carers, and other professionals to explore a wide variety of communication and swallowing therapies.

 Speech pathology for communication and swallowing problems

 Speech pathologists help people with a range of communication and swallowing difficulties.
 These include problems with:

 - eating and drinking (difficulty swallowing is known as dysphagia).

 Benefits of speech pathology